shufflrr/userguide/src/presentations-building.md

 > **Pro tip!**
 >
-> Don't download the deck to make changes in another application.
-This will break the [parent-child relationship](presentations-slide-inheritance.md), and updates will not come through to the child.
+> If you download the deck to make changes in another application, be sure to upload it with the *same name*.
+Otherwise, you will break the [parent-child relationship](presentations-slide-inheritance.md), and updates will not come through to the children.